What does it mean to keep healthy?

 See for yourself

-Have a closer look at the seven food groups, and how they are digested
+Have a closer look at the five food groups and why they are important with information and a video on BBC Bitesize

-Use the free Sugar Smart app to find out how much sugar is hiding in the food you eat every day
+Use the free Sugar Smart calculator to find out how much sugar is hiding in the food you eat every day